Fear aggression training for dogs is critical.

 And I guess I haven’t changed!

 My heart always wants to reach out and help.
 This morning I was able to help a sea bird injured on the beach, and I often rescue honey bees I find lying exhausted around the property.
-All they need is a little sugar solution and a place to rest before heading off in the morning back to their hive.
+All they need is a little sugar solution and a place to rest before heading back to their hive in the morning.

-I’ve always loved the underdog… Buck, a dog I’ve had the privilege of working with, is one of those “underdogs” who totally captured my heart.
-He’s a dog I learned a lot from…and I think you will too.
+Buck, a dog I’ve had the privilege of working with, is one of those “underdogs” who totally captured my heart.
+He’s a dog I learned a lot from, and I think you will too.

 So, before you continue, check out this quick video clip of me working with Buck.

-No. If he had wanted to, he would have got me.
-Trust me…a dog’s bite is lightning quick, and it rarely misses the mark.
+No. If Buck had wanted to, he would have got me.
+Trust me – a dog’s bite is lightning quick and rarely misses the mark.

 So why did Buck growl and snap?

 Buck’s growl and snap were simply to warn me off because he was unsure and didn’t want me to stroke him anymore.

 If you watch it closely, there is no way he is trying to bite.
 He simply growls and turns his head towards me.
 Remember dogs don’t speak English, so it’s very easy to misinterpret them.